sent-hil/spree_starter-elasticbeanstalk/README.md

 ### Elasticbeanstalk

-It is a fairly involved process to setup EB propery, therefore I wrote a [terraform module](https://github.com/sent-hil/terraform_common_modules) to automate most of it.
+It is a fairly involved process to setup EB propery.
+I wrote a [terraform module](https://github.com/sent-hil/terraform_common_modules) to automate most of it.

 Once that's setup from within the folder: